barumau/panlingue/eng/101_duni_lekse.md

 # World Words

-<big>Where Pandunia words come from?</big>
+<big>Where Panlingue words come from?</big>

 ## Principles

-Most Pandunia words are already international – at least in some part of the world!
+Most Panlingue words are already international – at least in some part of the world!
-The three key criteria for selecting words for Pandunia are:
+The three key criteria for selecting words for Panlingue are:

 - **Equality** : Words are be borrowed equally from different regions of the world.
-  In practice it means that Pandunia borrows words from the languages of Africa, Asia, Europe and the Americas.
+  In practice it means that Panlingue borrows words from the languages of Africa, Asia, Europe and the Americas.
 - **Prevalence** : Widely spread words are favored.
   The more people know the word the better.
 - **Simplicity** : Word forms with easy pronunciation are favored.